vanhoefm/macstealer/README.md

 <a id="id-server-config"></a>
 ## 5.3.
 Server configuration

-By default, MacStealer will send a TCP SYN packet to `8.8.8.8` in all tests, which is a DNS server of Google.
-If you want to use a different server, you can provide one using the `--server` parameter.
+By default, MacStealer will send a TCP SYN packet to `8.8.8.8` at port 443 in all tests, which is a DNS server of Google.
+If you want to use a different server or port, you can provide one using the `--server` parameter.
 For instance:

 	./macstealer.py wlan0 --server 208.67.222.222

+You can also add the port that must be used in the TCP SYN packets:

+	./macstealer.py wlan0 --server 208.67.222.222:80

 Replace `wlan0` with the name of your Wi-Fi interface and the IP address with the server that you want to use.